 Euractiv report with links to many other useful sources

-The following country reports were presented to the Brussels Congress on 22 November:
+The following media freedom reports were presented to the Brussels Congress on 22 November:

 Bulgaria, including the results of the Section's meeting with journalists from Bosnia and Macedonia.

 Greece, highlighting the clearance of ERT's headquarters in Athens by riot police (report written by Katharine Sarikakis).

 Italy, analysing "disguised censorship" by physical and legal harassment of journalists in Italy (report written by Alberto Spampinato).